geobtaa/geobtaa.github.io/docs/about/about-us.md

 ## Our work

-We focus on two key areas: **technical infrastructure** and **social infrastructure**, both of which contribute to supporting the geospatial research community and building a collaborative environment.
+We focus on two key areas: **technical infrastructure** and **social infrastructure**, both of which contribute to supporting the geospatial research community and providing a collaborative environment.

 ### Technical Infrastructure: